A Chorus of Frogs

 "A Chorus of Frogs" is the twenty-fourth episode of the second series of the 1960s cult British spy-fi television series The Avengers, starring Patrick Macnee and Julie Stevens.
 It was first broadcast by ABC on 9 March 1963.
 The episode was directed by Raymond Menmuir and written by Martin Woodhouse.

 Plot

-Steed takes a vacation to Greece.
-Whilst there he is asked to investigate the death of Greek deep-sea diver and smuggler, who was part of a group of part-time agents known as "the Frogs".
+While Steed is on a vacation in Greece, he is asked to investigate the death of Greek deep-sea diver and smuggler, who was part of a group of part-time agents known as "the Frogs".
+To do so, he stows away on the yacht of a shady millionaire, who is secretly funding experiments to develop improved breathing mixtures for a deep-sea bathysphere.

 Music

 Julie Stevens sings Hush, Little Baby and The Lips That Touch Kippers Burnaby & Long's Parody of the Temperance song "The Lips That Touch Liquor".